Shwabbaa/cryptopack-docs/docs/source/features/index.rst

 Overview
 --------
+* New custom dimension called :doc:`backrooms`.
+Hard mobs with great rewards intended for the endgame.
 * Death keepinventory rules change:
  * You keep your inventory if you were killed by a player
  * Items dropped from player death despawn in 24 hours instead of 5 minutes